(The Tragedy of Macbeth is out now on Apple TV+. It will also have a limited theatrical run starting on February 25th.)

 There’s a natural hesitation to any new takes on The Bard’s material.
 Not because any of it is sacred or unfilmable, but simply because so many already exist.
 Macbeth is a showy part, perfect for actors looking to give a calling card performance.
 But also a prime opportunity for failure, should one go in too gallantly.

 Luckily, neither is the case here.
-Until now, Macbeth has rarely sung as it does now.
-Others have hit the same high notes, but Coen’s tune is in a completely different genre.
-For the first time, Shakespeare’s tragedy feels like it has the natural rhythm it always harbored.
-This is a neo-noir from a time before noir had a name.
+While other adaptations have hit the same high notes, Coen’s tune is in a completely different genre.
+Here, Shakespeare’s tragedy has the natural rhythm of a crime story.
+A hardened neo-noir from a time before noir had a name.
 It’s a story of self-made losers striking at glory, but who, through hubris and self-doubt, are unable to hold on to it.

 Even as the terrific cast soliloquies in iambic pentameter, Macbeth sounds like a Joel Coen story.
 The writer and director of films like Miller’s Crossing and Fargo find the natural humor in the pitch-black bloodshedding.